cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 various actions and retrieve a range of calculated physiological outputs.

-## How can I modify the physiology engine, or integrate my model?
+## How can I modify or extend the models in the physiology engine?

 The engine uses an extensible architecture to promote integration with external models with varying levels of fidelity.
 System-level model fidelity can be